jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 ### Magics {#magics}

-Magics are meta-commands that only function within Jupyter and allow a user to access features that are language/kernel specific.
-For instance, the IPython kernel provides a number of magics that can be useful while developing Jupyter notebooks that uses Python as the primary language.
+Magics are meta-commands that only function within Jupyter and allow a user to access language/kernel-specific features.
+For instance, the IPython kernel provides a number of magics that can be useful while developing Jupyter notebooks using Python as the primary language.
 These are [documented](https://ipython.readthedocs.io/en/stable/interactive/magics.html) and we will only call out a few of these here.
-There are many other magics available for different kernels but the downfall of these are that they are specific to Jupyter so does not translate to scripts and in a teaching environment we generally recommend to be sparing in their use so as to not obfuscate what is happening.
-Magics always begin with either a single `%` for single line commands or double `%%` for applying a command to an entire cell.
-Many magics can be used with single or double percents, but some do not.
+Many other magics are available for different kernels but they are specific to Jupyter so do not translate to script.
+In a teaching environment, we recommend to use them sparingly to avoid obfuscating what is happening.
+Magics always begin with either a single `%` for single-line commands or with `%%` for applying a command to an entire cell.
+Some magics can be used with single or double `%`, but some cannot.

-  * `%run` allows for running external scripts, capturing output and displaying it in the notebook, e.g. `%run my_script.py`.
+#### Examples {-}

-  * It is common to use matplotlib for visualization.
-In Jupyter, the magic `%matplotlib` allows the matplotlibs resulting figures to be displayed in the notebook. `%matplotlib inline` and causes static images to be embedded in the notebook and `%matplotlib notebook` causes interactive images (zooming, panning, etc) images to be embedded.
+  *  Matplotlib is a common choice for visualization.
+In Jupyter, the magic `%matplotlib` allows the resulting figures to be displayed in the notebook: `%matplotlib inline` produces static images embedded in the notebook, and `%matplotlib notebook` produces interactive images (with zooming, panning, etc.).

+  *  The `%run` magic allows running external scripts, captures output and displays it in the notebook, e.g., `%run my_script.py`.

-  * `%time` times the execution of the Python expression following the command, e.g. `%time sum(range(1000))`.
+  *  The `%time` magic times the execution of the Python expression following it, e.g., `%time sum(range(1000))`.

-  * `%timeit` is is similar to `%time` with the difference that it runs the expression multiple times and reports the average execution time.
+  * The `%timeit` magic is similar to `%time`, but it runs the expression multiple times and reports the average execution time.

-  * `%reset` removes all user defined variables along with input and output.
-Magics often have "flags", following the Unix command pattern.
-For example, `%reset -s` is a soft reset and only removed user defined variables.
-These commands can be useful to help to overcome out-of-order execution problems.
+  * The `%reset` magic deletes all user-defined variables along with input and output.
+Magics often have "flags," following the Unix command pattern.
+For example, `%reset -s` is a soft reset and only removes user-defined variables.
+These commands can be useful to avoid problems with out-of-order execution problems.

-A good example of a magic operating on the entire contents of cell is the `%%HTML` magic that will force the cell to be interpreted as HTML and render it appropriately.
+A good example of a magic operating on the entire contents of cell is the `%%HTML` magic, forcing the cell to be interpreted as HTML and rendered appropriately.
 You can also use magics to call other languages while running the IPython kernel.
 For example, you can run R code from within an IPython notebook by using the `%%R` magic.